GreatnessGrace/React-Projects/react-props/README.md

-# React + Vite
+# Tailwind CSS and React App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+This is a simple React application that demonstrates the usage of Tailwind CSS for styling components and Props Concept in React.

+## Features

+- Displays two cards with images and information.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Uses Tailwind CSS for styling.
+- Utilizes React's state management with `useState` hook.

+## Technologies Used

+- React.js
+- Tailwind CSS